 The Los Angele Chargers were taken to the woodshed in Baltimore to the tune of 34-6.
 As the NFL’s most anticipated matchup of the week turned out to be a blowout, I could use this time to prop up the Ravens as the contenders they are, watching that game Sunday made one thing painfully clear.
 The Chargers are incapable of stopping the run.

-While the increase in analytics in football have served to devalue the run game, what every football player and coach understands is that if you cannot stop the run, you will not win football games when it matters.
-A bottom ranked rushing defense means the opposing team can dictate the pace of the game and the physicality of the game as well.
+While the increase in analytics in football has served to devalue the run game, what every football player and coach understands is that if you cannot stop the run, you will not win football games when it matters.
+A bottom-ranked rushing defense means the opposing team can dictate the pace of the game and the physicality of the game as well.
 If Los Angeles wants to be taken seriously come January, they’re gonna have to at least slow the run game defensively.

-The Cleveland Brown, thought by some to be Super Bowl contenders leading up to the season, are beginning to unravel.
+The Cleveland Browns, thought by some to be Super Bowl contenders leading up to the season, are beginning to unravel.
 The Brown lost 37-14 against the undefeated Arizona Cardinals, falling to 3-3 on the season.
 The Cardinals blew out the Browns on the road despite not having their head coach Kliff Kingsbury on the sidelines Sunday.
-Baker Mayfield had 3 turnovers, two of which occurring in his own territory, and on his third Mayfield aggravated a shoulder injury that he had been playing through for the past few weeks.
-Even prior to the injury it was clear that the shoulder was having an affect on his throwing accuracy.
-His one intercepted ball sailed over the head of a wide open receiver before hitting the Cardinals defender between the numbers on his chest.
+Baker Mayfield had 3 turnovers, two of which occurred in his own territory, and on his third Mayfield aggravated a shoulder injury that he had been playing through for the past few weeks.
+Even prior to the injury it was clear that the shoulder was having an effect on his throwing accuracy.
+His one intercepted ball sailed over the head of a wide-open receiver before hitting the Cardinals defender between the numbers on his chest.